cakephp/docs/en/orm/database-basics.rst

 .. php:class:: Type\DateTimeType

-Maps to a timezone naive ``DATETIME`` column type.
+Maps to a native ``DATETIME`` column type.
 In PostgreSQL, and SQL Server this turns into a ``TIMESTAMP`` type.
 The default return value of this column type is :php:class:`Cake\\I18n\\FrozenTime` which extends the built-in ``DateTimeImmutable`` class and `Chronos <https://github.com/cakephp/chronos>`_.